sherlockieee/sherlockieee.github.io/_posts/2021-books.md

 - Read more books on software (only read Refactoring UI and The Effective Engineer this year)
     - Read Head First Design Patterns
     - Read Designing Data Intensive Applications
 - Have more random books that I just want to explore!
-(Like Cosmic Serpents) + Get recommendations from friends (like The Tao of Pooh, Cosmic Serpent, etc.
+(Like Cosmic Serpents) + Get recommendations from friends (like The Tao of Pooh, Cosmic Serpent, etc.)
 - Go to bookstores more often.
 A lot of cool books (Three women, Normal People, etc.) I found were when I just did book window-shopping :))

 If you have made it this far, firstly, thank you, and secondly, I have two requests:

 1. If you think there’s a book I’ll enjoy, please shoot me an email me at phuonghatrannguyen00@gmail.com.
-I can’t guarantee I will read it, but I will definitely read the sypnosis and decide whether I will add it to my TBR pile.
+I can’t guarantee I will read it, but I will definitely read the synopsis and decide whether I will add it to my TBR pile.
 2. If you read regularly, please join Goodreads, rate the books you read and [add me as a friend](https://www.goodreads.com/user/show/50839792-ha-tran-nguyen-phuong)!
 I love going through (translation: stalking) people reading list and finding new  books.
 I also think it’s a pretty cool community to be a part of.

 That’s all.
 Happy 2022!